 Start attaching the vinyl piece from the center front.
 Mark center front on the brim with a marker.
 You can use Wonder clips for this but pins can be used also.
 The vinyl will have small holes from pins but they are not visible.
 Keep the seam allowances around ⅜ inch or 1 cm.

 It’s not really comfortable to pin the vinyl but I did it little by little.

-If your sewing machine doesn’t want to move over vinyl – use a teflon presser foot ( I use it to sew leather all the time), or walking foot, or Rotary even foot (read about the foot in my tutorial Presser foot guide: what is a Rotary Even Foot and how to use it.
+If your sewing machine doesn’t want to move over vinyl – use a Teflon presser foot ( I use it to sew leather all the time), or walking foot, or a Rotary even foot (read about the foot in my tutorial Presser foot guide: what is a Rotary Even Foot and how to use it.

 Now it’s good to put a few rows of stitches on the brim to make it a bit harder so it keeps its shape.

 To make the face shield removable you will need a separating zipper – better use one that is softer and doesn’t have big plastic or metal teeth but has nylon teeth.
 The length of the zipper is 20 inches (51 cm) or more (you can cut it).

 First of all, mark the center point on the brim and mark also the side points on the brim.

 The zipper ends should go about ⅜ beyond those side marks for easy fastening/unfastening.
 If you have a long zipper (22 inches or more), don’t cut it yet.
 But mark the zipper length necessary for the brim.
 Mark also the center point on the zipper.

 Start pinning the closed zipper from the center point to the sides.
 We are going to sew the LEFT SIDE of the separating zipper to the brim, so the pin is only the left part of the zipper.

 Open the zipper and remove the right part of it.